Deploy Sigma Agents. Secure by default.

 OAuth Passthrough

 Authenticated user identity passed directly to the warehouse execution layer.
-Agent access is physically constrained by database rules.
-It cannot reason over restricted data.
+Agent access is constrained by database rules.

 Sigma User Attributes

-RLS / CLS enforced at the application layer via SCIM-synced attributes.
-Enables secure multi-tenant embedded AI Applications where external customers share infrastructure.
+RLS / CLS enforced at the apps layer via SCIM-synced attributes enables secure multi-tenant embeddings where external customers share infrastructure.

 Immutable Audit Trail

 Every agent-initiated read, write, and API call is logged directly in the warehouse.
-Compliance teams get a full audit trail of who accessed what, when, and what was changed.
+Compliance gets a full audit trail of who accessed, when, and what was changed.

 Session Variables

-Dynamic variable injection (e.g., region, department) into the engine at runtime allows personalization.
+Dynamic variable injection into the engine at runtime allows personalization.
 Lightweight, high-performance filtering without per-user warehouse accounts.

 Sigma Agents FAQ